Wa`alaykum as-Salam wa Rahmatullahi wa Barakatuh.

 In general, a Muslim should fast some days every now and then; in these days, one abstains from worldly matters, strengthens his or her resolution, and purifies his or her soul.

-Still, it is recorded in Sunan Abu Dawud that Allah’s Messenger (peace and blessings be upon him) recommended fasting during the Four Sacred Months, among which is the month of Rajab.
+But the permissibility of fasting in Rajab is based on the narration of Abu Dawud who reported that Allah’s Messenger recommended fasting during the Four Sacred Months, among which is the month of Rajab.

-As for the month of Shaban, there are authentic hadiths about the virtue of fasting during it, among which the hadith recorded in Sahih Muslim on the authority of Aishah who said, “Allah’s Messenger (peace and blessings be upon him) used to observe fasting (continuously) that we would say he would not break fasting, and he used not to fast (continuously) until we would say he would not fast.
-And I did not see Allah’s Messenger (peace and blessings be upon him) completing the fast of a month, except Ramadan, and I did not see him fasting more in any other month than in Shaban.”
+As for the month of Shaban, there are authentic hadiths about the virtue of fasting during it, among which the hadith recorded in Sahih Muslim on the authority of Aishah who said, “Allah’s Messenger used to observe fasting (continuously) that we would say he would not break fasting, and he used not to fast (continuously) until we would say he would not fast.
+And I did not see Allah’s Messenger completing the fast of a month, except Ramadan, and I did not see him fasting more in any other month than in Shaban.”

-The hadith indicates that the Messenger (peace and blessings be upon him) used to fast many days in Shaban that `A’ishah said in another narration, “He [the Prophet] used to fast (almost) all of Shaban; he used to fast Shaban except for few (days).”
+The hadith indicates that the Messenger used to fast many days in Shaban that Aishah said in another narration, “He [the Prophet] used to fast (almost) all of Shaban; he used to fast Shaban except for few (days).”

-Except for these two months, Allah’s Messenger (peace and blessings be upon him) used to observe fasting continuously to the extent that people would say that he would not break fasting.
+Except for these two months, Allah’s Messenger used to observe fasting continuously to the extent that people would say that he would not break fasting.

 He also used to keep breaking the fast for many consecutive days to the extent that people would say that he would not fast.

-So the matter depends on feeling comfortable and devoted to worship without feeling bored or weary.
-That is why the Prophet (peace and blessings be upon him) said, “Do (good) deeds that are within your capacity, as Allah never gets tired of giving rewards until you get tired of doing good deeds.”
+So, the matter depends on feeling comfortable and devoted to worship without feeling bored or weary.
+That is why the Prophet said, “Do (good) deeds that are within your capacity, as Allah never gets tired of giving rewards until you get tired of doing good deeds.”
 (Al-Bukhari and Muslim)

 Allah Almighty knows best.